Participatory planning: World Bank

 The community-driven development approach advocated by the World Bank is an example of participatory planning.

 A number of examples link participatory community plans with local government planning.
 One widely applied example is South Africa's national policy of community-based planning methodology, and an adapted version, the Harmonised Participatory Planning Guide for Lower Level Local Governments, which is national policy in Uganda.
 Community-Based Planning has been applied across the whole of eThekwini Metropolitan Municipality in South Africa, including the City of Durban, and is being rolled out in Ekurhuleni Metropolitan Municipality.
-Community-Based Planning is an example of the practical application of the sustainable living.

 Britain in the 1940s

 After the bombing of British cities during World War II, planning advocates wanted to use the reconstruction planning as a way to engage the public.
 The planners wanted more authority in the political system to play a more substantive role within their democracy.
-The planners created new techniques to, "communicate with laypeople, including mobilizing publicity, measuring public opinion, organizing exhibitions, and experimenting with new visual strategies" They also developed a forum to educate and ask the public about various plans and policies.
+The planners created new techniques to, "communicate with laypeople, including mobilizing publicity, measuring public opinion, organizing exhibitions, and experimenting with new visual strategies."
+They also developed a forum to educate and ask the public about various plans and policies.

 Cincinnati's Over-the-Rhine neighborhood

 Cincinnati's Over-The-Rhine's Comprehensive Plan was created in a participatory planning process, but its consistent monitoring of its implementation failed.
-Looking at Cincinnati's Over-the-Rhine neighborhood, geographers saw potential logistical ways to obtain "necessary data, create a land-use GIS to analyze the data, update the data, and monitor the progress of the implementation of the Over-the Rhine Comprehensive Plan".
+Looking at Cincinnati's Over-the-Rhine neighborhood, geographers saw ways to obtain "necessary data, create a land-use GIS to analyze the data, update the data, and monitor the progress of the implementation of the Over-the Rhine Comprehensive Plan".
 In the case of Cincinnati, it is proven that plans that are not carried out fail to live up to the participatory planning theory.
-Failures like that of the Over-the-Rhine plan make it harder for further progress toward plan's goal and objectives as well as muting the participants.
+Failures like that of the Over-the-Rhine plan make it harder to make progress toward the plan's goal as well as silencing participants.

 Managing forests

 Forest management involves a variety of stakeholders, including the owners of the forest, locals, tourism enterprises, recreational uses, private or official conservationists, or the forest industry.
 Each of these parties has a different goal in using forests, which complicates planning.
 Participatory approaches and computerized tools like decision support systems (DSS) have been used to help balance these diverse priorities.
-The features of DSS that can help participatory processes in the context of forest management. are the following: "group decision support, possibilities to include other values than timber production, flexibility of system to include non-traditional forest data and management options, and multi-criteria decision analysis tools."
+The features of DSS that can help participatory processes in the context of forest management. are the following: "group decision support, possibilities to include other values than timber productions of planning, flexibility of system to include non-traditional forest data and management options, and multi-criteria decision analysis tools."